-I've reviewed and edited different types of resumes lately.
+I’ve reviewed and edited different types of resumes lately.
 Short ones, long ones, some are traditional, some are expressive and creative.
 Even with these differences, they all needed some improvement in order to make them appealing to the recruiters and hiring managers who will be viewing them.
-Here are some of my notes that you can sift through for ideas:
+Here are some of my notes that you can sift through for writing a powerful resume:

 The purpose of a resume is to get an interview, not to land a job.
 Therefore, it’s extremely important to stand out in a pile of resumes with a positive first impression, which can be achieved from two perspectives, appearance and content.